Satellite Sentinel Project: Activities

 SSP currently produces reports on the state of the conflict in the border regions between Sudan and South Sudan.
 DigitalGlobe provides satellite imagery and analysis.
 Their reporting is then released to the press and policymakers by the Enough Project.
-In 2011, the Satellite Sentinel Project detected images of freshly-dug mass grave sites in the Southern Kordofan state of South Sudan, where Sudan’s Arab military has been targeting a black ethnic minority.
-SSP was the first to provide evidence consistent with the razing of the villages of Maker Abior, Todach, and Tajalei in Sudan's contested Abyei region, and the project has discovered eight alleged mass graves in South Kordofan, Sudan.
-SSP also plans to investigate how the illegal trade in diamonds, gold, ivory and other resources funds the activities of human-rights abusers.
+In 2011, the Satellite Sentinel Project detected images of freshly-dug mass grave sites in the South Kordofan, a state of South Sudan, where Sudanese military forces had killed members of a black ethnic minority suspected to support South Sudanese forces.
+SSP was the first to provide evidence consistent with the razing of the villages of Maker Abior, Todach, and Tajalei in the Abyei region of Sudan, and the project has discovered eight alleged mass graves in South Kordofan, Sudan.
+SSP also planned to investigate how illegal trade in diamonds, gold and ivory was used to fund human-rights abusers.

 Organization and funding

 Not On Our Watch Project provided seed money to launch the Satellite Sentinel Project.
 The Enough Project contributes field reports, policy analysis and communications strategy, and, together with Not On Our Watch and its SUDANNOW partners, pressures policymakers by urging the public to act.
 Google and Internet strategy firm Trellon, LLC collaborate to design the web platform.